upthebuzzard/upthebuzzard.github.io/README.md

 ## TODO

-* find a simple way of enabling https (currently not supported for custom domains on GitHib Pages).
+* find a simple way of enabling https (currently not supported for custom domains on GitHub Pages).
 * set up Circle-CI integration
 * and some other things...